akbad/Beehive/lib/pollen/cleanup/README.md

         > This includes verifying that the duration strings, as used for the retention period settings, are in the correct format (e.g. `30d`, `3m`).

-2. Ensure it's been $\geq 24$ hours since the last cleanup run; if not, exit.
+2. Ensure it's been ≥24 hours since the last cleanup run; if not, exit.

     > To override, use `--force`/`-f`.